 If you are a rising senior or a prospective transfer student, we encourage you to interview.
 Interviews are not required, but are highly recommended as part of the Connecticut College application process.
 Our interviewers see the conversation as a time to exchange information with you and personalize what can often seem an impersonal process.
 The interview is informational as well as evaluative for both the applicant and the interviewer.

-On-campus interviews for the Class of 2022 and prospective transfer applicants will continue through Saturday, December 9.
+On-campus interviews for the Class of 2023 began in June and will continue through December 8, 2018.
 Please use our visit calendar to find available dates and schedule an interview.

 Both admission counselors and admission fellows conduct interviews and evaluate candidates.
 However, as most counselors will be traveling throughout the fall and visiting high schools to better learn about the background of our applicants, the majority of on-campus interviews will be conducted by the admission fellows.

 Though we encourage all prospective high school seniors to visit our gorgeous campus for an interview, it is not always possible to meet the scheduling needs of every student.
 Do not despair - again, the interview is not an application requirement.